ivanilves/xiringuito/README.md

 # xiringuito

-*SSH-based VPN for poors*
+*SSH-based VPN for poors* :wink:

 VPN made easy!
-No configurations.
+No configuration.
 No VPN servers.
 No hassle. **Just plug and use!**

-This is the "VPN without VPN" software done using built-in capabilities of SSH.
+This is the "VPN without VPN" software done using nice built-in capabilities of SSH.

-## Install
+## Install (just download it)
 ```
 git clone https://github.com/ivanilves/xiringuito.git
 ```

-## Use
+## Use (just run it)
 ```
 cd xiringuito
 ./xiringuito user@your.ssh.server 10.0.0.0/8 192.168.0.0/16